 Yesterday I hiked the Silvermine trail with Friends of Lion’s Head hiking club.
 The Silvermine trail has spectacular coastal and mountain scenery and a variety of flora, birds, and small-animals.
-We saw several gorgeous blooming protea bushes.
+We saw gorgeous blooming protea bushes.

 Silvermine Nature Reserve is a very popular recreation area.
 It’s part of Table Mountain National Park and includes protected conservation extending from Ou Kaapse Weg (Old Cape Road) on the Tokai, Constantia side over the top of the mountain down to the Noordhoek and Fishhoek coastal areas.
 At the top you can see from False Bay south to Cape Point where the Indian and Atlantic oceans meet.